-It is not surprising, as mass quarantine was introduced, it became challenging to manage remote teams.
+It is not surprising as mass quarantine was introduced, it became challenging to manage remote teams.
 It is necessary to react quickly and take appropriate measures in urgent situations while coordinating the team at a distance.
-All the employers and managers should focus on becoming more knowledge in:
+All employers and managers should focus on becoming more knowledgeable in:

 Fortunately, many online resources provide courses, lectures, and other materials covering these aspects.